 SANParks was established to ensure the conservation of wildlife and biodiversity of South Africa, to uplift and empower local communities, as well as to encourage various research programmes.
 The organization has become an essential part of the country's ecotourism sector, influencing both interactional and domestic tourism markets through effective management.
 The organisation also plays a vital role in assessing the biodiversity of the national parks, and implementing guidelines for conservation.

 The African Wildlife Foundation was established in 1969.
 In 1999, the AWF began its African Heartlands Programme, ?an innovative, science-based, landscape level approach to conservation that includes both conservation and development goals.?
-The AWF Heartlands total more than 396 000 square kilometres and are located in eastern, central and southern Africa.
+The AWF Heartlands total more than 396 000 km? and are located in eastern, central and southern Africa.

-The Limpopo Heartland encompasses the Greater Limpopo Transfrontier Park (GLTP) and adjacent areas in Mozambique and Zimbabwe, totalling 95 624 square kilometers.
+The Limpopo Heartland encompasses the Greater Limpopo Transfrontier Park (GLTP) and adjacent areas in Mozambique and Zimbabwe, totaling 95 624 km?.
 Each Heartland is made up of protected and unprotected land, and includes land owned by the relevant governments, communities and private land owners.

 Intervention strategies undertaken by the AWF include ?improved land and habitat conservation, support for conservation business ventures, undertaking applied research and species conservation, support for training and capacity building, and, where necessary, policy and legislation work?, says Helen Gochohi, in the AWF newsletter, January to April 2005.